-- III.
-Solicitation of commercial advertising from businesses or individuals by school personnel or students for the purpose of providing financial support for school sponsored extra-curricular activity programs is permissible when approved in advance by the building principal.
-Advertisement (other than clothing brand names) on school uniforms is not permissible. - 1.
-Use of student instructional time is prohibited. - 2.
-Fund raising activities are governed by Policies 313, 313.1, and 313.2. - 3.
+- 1. Use of student instructional time is prohibited. - 2.
+Fund raising activities are governed by Policies 313 and 313.1. - 3.
 Information may be made available to students in the office but not distributed in classrooms. - 4.
 No student is required to participate. - 5.
-Information may be made available at a table designated for that purpose under the following conditions: - A. The principal may permit organizations approved for distribution of information to set up a table area to distribute information to students. - B. The principal shall designate the place where the table may be set up. - C. The principal shall designate time(s) when distribution will be permitted. - D. The principal shall have the right to inspect and approve all materials prior to distribution. - E. The requesting agency shall request permission and submit materials to the principal three (3) school days prior to the requested date for distribution. - F. The requesting agency shall be responsible for arrangements for the setup of the table and clean up following distribution. - G. Teachers shall not be required to supervise the distribution of materials.
+Information may be made available at a table designated for that purpose under the following conditions: - the principal may permit organizations approved for distribution of information to set up a table area to distribute information to students; - b. the principal shall designate the place where the table may be set up; - c. the principal shall designate time(s) when distribution will be permitted; - d. the principal shall have the right to inspect and approve all materials prior to distribution; - e. the requesting agency shall request permission and submit materials to the principal three (3) school days prior to the requested date for distribution; - f. the requesting agency shall be responsible for arrangements for the set up of the table and clean up following distribution; - g. teachers shall not be required to supervise the distribution of materials.
 Teachers will need to supervise students not involved or not interested.